vvkravch/CMPUT404-assignment-webserver/README.md

 See requirements.org (plain-text) for a description of the project.

-Make a simple webserver.
+A simple webserver.
+favicon.ico needs to be turned off in the browser in order to work in a browser.
+Due to a persistent error in the analysis of request the decision for a response was simplified to be improved later, once the bug causing the issue is found.

 Contributors / Licensing
 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

-server.py contains contributions from:
+Project contains contributions from:

 * Abram Hindle
 * Eddie Antonio Santos